Statistic Dry Run Ohio National

 Dry Run Racial Demographics & Ethnicity

-The Dry Run racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
-In Dry Run, the racial breakdown reveals 85.5% White, 1.3% Black or African American, 2.5% Asian, 0% American Indian and 0% Native Hawaiian, with 2.5% of the population identifying as Hispanic or Latino.
-Of all households, 95.7% reported speaking English only, while 1.1% reported speaking Spanish only.
-Moreover, 3.7% of residents were classified as foreign-born.
+The 5 largest ethnic groups in Dry Run are 85.5% White, 1.3% Black or African American, 2.5% Asian, 0% American Indian and 0% Native Hawaiian, with 2.5% of the population identifying as Hispanic or Latino.
+Of note, 95.7% of households reported speaking English only, while 1.1% reported speaking Spanish only.
+Additionally, 3.7% of residents were classified as foreign-born.
+The Dry Run racial demographics and ethnicity breakdown are essential for comprehending and addressing systemic inequities, advancing social justice and inclusion and cultivating resilient communities.

 Dry Run Population Density